Super Tuesday 2 results: Joe Biden wins Michigan primary, ABC News projects

 Scroll down to see live Super Tuesday 2 results from the individual states voting today.

+As soon as polls closed in Mississippi and Missouri at 8 p.m.
+Eastern time, The Associated Press declared Biden the winner in both states' Democratic presidential primary.

+The AP called Biden the winner over Sanders even though state officials had yet to release any results from Tuesday's election.
+The news agency did so based on results from AP VoteCast, its wide-ranging survey of the American electorate.
+That election research captures the views of voters on whom they vote for, and why.

-Tuesday marked the first time voters weighed in on the Democratic contest since it effectively narrowed to a two-person race between Sanders and Biden.
-It was a test of whether Sanders can broaden his appeal among African Americans after earlier setbacks in the South.
-Biden, meanwhile, sought to show that he can keep momentum going after his surprise Super Tuesday turnaround.
+Tuesday marked the first time voters weighed in on the primary since it effectively narrowed to a two-person race between Sanders and Biden.
+It showed that Sanders had yet to really broaden his appeal among African Americans after earlier setbacks in the South on Super Tuesday.
+Biden, meanwhile, kept up momentum after a dominant South Carolina victory.

 With 125 delegates at stake, Michigan got most of the attention Tuesday.
-Trump won the state by only about 10,000 votes during the general election in 2016, and Democrats are eager to take it back.
+Trump won the state by only about 10,000 votes during the general election in 2016, his closest margin of victory between it, Pennsylvania and Wisconsin - the three states that gave Trump the edge in the Electoral College after Clinton won the popular vote.

-A win for Biden might show his party he can do it again against Trump in November.
-But Sanders presented himself as a credible alternative and aimed to block Biden from piling up a wide lead in delegates to the Democratic National Convention this summer in Milwaukee.
+Biden is hoping his showing can convince voters he's the candidate who can win Michigan back for his party against Trump.
+Sanders, who has vowed not to drop out regardless of Tuesday's results, may be unable to catch Biden, and perhaps only be left trying to deny him an outright delegate win ahead of the Democratic National Convention this summer in Milwaukee.

+AP VoteCast survey showed Biden leading among both men and women, as well as among both white voters and African American voters.

 "You're the best damn workers in the world!"
 Biden shouted through a megaphone at the auto plant as workers in hard hats chanted, "Joe!
 Joe!"